Yonas-Lemma/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Important
 The change affects only the current session unless you add the command to your shell configuration files (like ~/.bashrc).
 Make sure /action directory exists if you plan to add commands there.

+###Script: 3-paths
+Description
+This script counts how many directories are listed in the current environment variable $PATH.
+It outputs the total number of directories.

+How it works
+It takes the $PATH string.
+Replaces each colon (:) with a newline (\n) to split the list into individual directories.
+Counts the number of lines (directories) using wc -l.
+Prints the total count.
+Usage
+Make the script executable:

+bash
+chmod +x 3-paths
+Run the script:

+bash
+. ./3-paths
+The script will output a number, which is how many directories are in your $PATH.
+Example
+If your $PATH is:

+/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin
+Running the script will output:

+4